 Multimedia calls are initiated with voice and video only.
-Once a call is established, one of the parties may initiate an associated data conference to include all of the parties on the call who are can support data.
+Once a call is established, one of the parties may initiate an associated data conference to include all of the parties on the call who can support data.

-- Multimedia call early answer on vectors and stations: Early answer is a feature applied to multimedia calls in conjunction with voice conversion. - Multimedia call redirection to multimedia endpoint: A dual-port multimedia station can be a destination of call redirection features such as call coverage, forwarding, and station hunting.
-The station can receive and accept full multimedia calls or data calls converted to multimedia. - Multimedia data conferencing (T.120) through an ESM: An adjunct device called an Expansion Services Module (ESM) controls data conference.
-For more information about ESM, see Installation for Adjuncts and Peripherals for Avaya Aura[TM] Communication Manager. - Multimedia hold, conference, transfer, and drop: Station users can activate hold, conference, transfer, or drop on multimedia calls.
+• Multimedia call early answer on vectors and stations: Early answer is a feature applied to multimedia calls in conjunction with voice conversion.

+- Multimedia call redirection to multimedia endpoint: A dual port multimedia station can be a destination of call redirection features such as call coverage, forwarding, and station hunting.
+The station can receive and accept full multimedia calls or data calls converted to multimedia. - Multimedia data conferencing (T.120) through an ESM: An adjunct device called an Expansion Services Module (ESM) controls data conference. - Multimedia hold, conference, transfer, and drop: Station users can activate hold, conference, transfer, or drop on multimedia calls.
 Multimedia endpoints and voice-only stations can participate in the same conference. - Multimedia queuing with voice announcement: When multimedia callers queue for an available member of a hunt group, they can hear an audio announcement.